AaronGullickson/generate_contracts/instructions.md

 The player may regain a negotiating point by doing the following:

 * Decrease the pay multiplier by 0.1 (10%)
 * Decrease the dice roll by two for any supplemental item, except for the MRBC and the Overhead.
+* Shift from full salvage rights to exchange salvage rights and reduce the dice roll for salvage by one.

+Lowering salvage below a percentage value by these means is equivalent to no salvage.